drschwabe/stackfire/README.md

 ### TODOs
-- Consider making the call for next() more intuitive by not requiring the req object; instead automagically include the req object on the state object itself (perhaps along with a history of previous requests)
+- Document more clearly the state.req object
-- Write test to ensure multiple listeners are fired from a single fire event
+- Write test to ensure all listeners are fired from a single fire